piotay/pfb2025/pfb.md

 You can look back at the unix lecture to learn more about permissions.

 We also need to add a line at the beginning of the script that tells the shell to run python3 to interpret the script.
-This line starts with `#`, so it looks like a comment to python.
+This line starts with `#`, so it looks like a comment to Python.
 The `!` (exclamation mark or bang) is important as is the space between `env` and `python3`.
 The program `/usr/bin/env` looks for where `python3` is installed and runs the script with `python3`.
 The details may seem a bit complex, but you can just copy and paste this 'magic' line.

 The file hello.py now looks like this